The classical limit of quantum observables in the conservation laws of fluid dynamics: The purpose of the work and the results

 \section{The purpose of the work and the results}

 The macroscopic conservation laws for mass, momentum and energy form the basis of continuum fluid mechanics.
 These conservation laws are formulated in terms of the stress tensor and the heat flux.
-In order to form a closed system, constitutive relations for the stress tensor and the heat flux are used.
+In order to form a closed system constitutive relations for the stress tensor and the heat flux are used.
 Such constitutive relations can be determined approximately from measurements or from molecular dynamics simulations.
 In both cases one seeks approximations of the stress tensor and the heat flux as functions of the density, momentum and energy and their derivatives.
 The molecular dynamics formulation requires derivation of the stress tensor and the heat flux as functions of the particle dynamics.
 The derivation of such functional relations is the focus of this work.

 The stress tensor and the heat flux were first derived by Irving and Kirkwood, \cite{IK}, from molecular dynamics systems based on interaction with scalar pair potentials and has later been modified by Noll, \cite{noll}, and Hardy, \cite{hardy}.
 These formulations have been used frequently to numerically determine the constitutive relations, cf. \cite{frenkel}.
-For instance, the work \cite{zimmerman2} includes comparisons of different methods to numerically determine the stress tensor in molecular dynamics simulations.
+For instance, the works \cite{li} and \cite{zimmerman2} include comparisons of different methods to numerically determine the stress tensor in molecular dynamics simulations.

 Already in 1951 Irving and Zwanzig, \cite{IZ}, showed that quantum observables for the density, momentum and energy satisfy the conservation laws and derived observables for the stress tensor and the heat flux.
 Since it is only at the quantum level the particle interaction is determined from fundamental principles their result provides a solid foundation for the basic conservation laws in continuum mechanics.
-This property that the observables for the density, momentum and energy satisfy the conservation laws does not mean that a closed system of conservation laws is derived, since the derived stress tensor and the heat flux are not determined as constitutive functions of the macroscopic conservation variables.
+The property that the observables for the density, momentum and energy satisfy the conservation laws does not mean that a closed system of conservation laws is derived, since the derived stress tensor and the heat flux are not determined as constitutive functions of the macroscopic conservation variables.
 To form a closed system would include the additional step to determine constitutive functions of the conservation variables that approximate the data from molecular dynamics or measurements, which is not studied here.